The Medical Assistant program prepares graduates to work in physicians’ offices where they perform both administrative and clinical skills.

 To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skill), and affective (behavior) learning domains.

-Recipients of the Technical Diploma in Medical Assistant will be able to demonstrate:
+Recipients of the Certificate of Technical Studies in Medical Assistant will be able to demonstrate:

 - effective communication in the medical office environments through utilization of active listening, interviewing, instructing, and documenting skills with patients, families, and health care professionals in recognition of diverse cultures;

-- application of concepts of anatomy, physiology, medical terminology, pharmacology, pathophysiology, medical dosage calculation, laboratory testing, computer skills and other current technologies to perform as a medical assistant;
+application of concepts of anatomy, physiology, medical terminology, pharmacology, pathophysiology, medical dosage calculation, laboratory testing, computer skills and other:

 - competency in the performance of administrative and clinical skills appropriate to the role of a medical assistant.